Brody-Clark/docnsrt/README.md

 ## Intro

-Docmancer is a CLI source code documentation generation tool that writes docstring summaries for in-code documentation with support for various LLMs.
-It is designed to streamline the process of using LLMs to insert consistently formatted soure code documentation with flexibilty and ease of use in mind.
+docnsrt is a CLI-based multi-language source code docstring template insertion tool.
+It is designed to streamline the process of writing consistently formatted soure code documentation.
+Major docstring formats are supported out-of-the-box with the ability to also define custom formats.

 ### Example Usage